Best Way to Caption a Large Number of UI Images: Batch Processing Guide 2025

 - Hybrid approach: Auto-caption + manual review = optimal balance

-Found BLIP-2, set up batch processing, walked away.
+Found BLIP-2, set up batch image captioning, walked away.
 Came back 90 minutes later to 3,200 captioned images.
 Were they all perfect?
-No. But they were 85-90% accurate, and I could manually fix the problematic ones in a few hours instead of spending three weeks doing everything from scratch.
+No. But the batch image captioning results were 85-90% accurate, and I could manually fix the problematic ones in a few hours instead of spending three weeks doing everything from scratch.

-Automation doesn't have to be perfect.
+Batch image captioning doesn't have to be perfect.
 It just has to be way better than doing everything manually.
+For AI image generation fundamentals, see our complete beginner's guide.

 - Comparison of major batch captioning tools and their strengths